Henrkkn/Henrkkn/README.md

-Hi I am Henrik, I am a student at the Norwegian University of Science and Technology where a pursue a Bachelor Degree with Business Analytics as my specialization.
+Hi I am Henrik, I am a student at the Norwegian University of Science and Technology where I pursue a Bachelor Degree with Business Analytics as my specialization.